⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 If you’re not tired of being on a bike at this point, you can see the top attractions on a Nara half-day biking tour.

-🍀 Lukiih’s Experience: I ended up skipping Nara, but from what I’ve heard, it seems like a great place to visit if you like interacting with deer.
+🍀 Lukiih’s Take: I ended up skipping Nara, but from what I’ve heard, it seems like a great place to visit if you like interacting with deer.
 Many visitors find it delightful to run into a free-roaming deer while wandering the streets of Nara.

 Return to itinerary ↑